Nashville sit-ins: Biracial Committee

 Diane Nash and Kelly Miller Smith review a prepared statement in response to the Biracial Committee's recommendation to partially integrate store lunch counters.

 On March 3, in an effort to defuse the racial tensions caused by the sit-ins, Mayor West announced the formation of a Biracial Committee to seek a solution to the city's racial strife.
 The committee included the presidents of two of the city's black universities, but did not include any representatives from the student movement.
 The committee met several times over the next month and delivered its recommendations in a report on April 5.
-The committee recommended to partially integrating the city's lunch counters.
+The committee recommended partially integrating the city's lunch counters.
 Each store would have one section for whites only and another for whites and blacks.
 This solution was rejected by the student leaders, who considered the recommendations morally unacceptable and based upon a segregation policy.
 Less than a week after the Biracial Committee issued its report, the sit-ins resumed, and the boycott of downtown businesses was intensified.